 Lewisham - Greenwich Park

 Across the river from the Isle of Dogs, this is the oldest enclosed Royal Park.
 It was initially used by Henry VIII for hawking and deer hunting.
 From the top of its hill today, you’ll have stunning views of the Thames, Canary Wharf, and even the resident herd of deer!
-Have we leave anything out?
+Have we left anything out?
 Believe it or not, Greenwich Park was ranked London’s best hilltop view by The Telegraph in May 2019, sidestepping hotshot rivals such as Primrose Hill and Richmond Park.

 Stepney Green - Mile End Park